stowball/hucssley/README.md

 Hucssley also provides utility classes for truncating text and making elements “visually hidden” for accessibility purposes.

-For a complete list of the class names provided, read [Hucssley classes](/hucssley-classes.md).
+For a complete list of the class names provided and how they can be customized, read [Hucssley classes](/hucssley-classes.md).

 Hucssley also comes with: